postsharp/Metalama.Documentation/content/conceptual/aspects/advising/overriding-methods.md

 > [!div id="async-iterator-default-template" class="anchor"]

-By default, the <xref:Metalama.Framework.Aspects.OverrideMethodAspect.OverrideMethod> method is used as a template for all methods, including async and iterator methods.
+By default, the <xref:Metalama.Framework.Aspects.OverrideMethodAspect.OverrideMethod> method is selected as a template for all methods, including async and iterator methods.

-To make the default template work naturally even for async and iterator methods, calls to `meta.Proceed()` and `return` statements are interpreted differently in each situation in order to respect the intent of normal (non-async, non-iterator) code.
-That is, the default behavior tries to respect the _decorator_ pattern.
+To make the default template work naturally even for async and iterator methods, calls to `meta.Proceed()` and `return` statements are interpreted differently in each situation t respect the intent of ordinary (non-async, non-iterator) code.
+The default behavior tries to respect the _decorator_ pattern.

 > [!WARNING]
 > Applying the default <xref:Metalama.Framework.Aspects.OverrideMethodAspect.OverrideMethod> template to an iterator makes the stream to be _buffered_ into a `List<T>`.
-In case of long-running streams, this buffering may be undesirable.
+In the case of long-running streams, this buffering may be undesirable.
 In this case, specific iterator templates must be specified (see below).

 The following table lists the transformations applied to the `meta.Proceed()` expression and the `return` statement when a default template is applied to an async or iterator method: